TheresaLui/SelfHelpContent_v2/articles/servicehealth-machinelearning-webservices/microsoft-machinelearning-webservices-rrssladip.md

 <!--issueDescription-->
 At <!--$startTime--> startTime <!--/$startTime--> UTC, the Azure monitoring system received the following information regarding your Webservice:

 We were unable to complete your request.
-We were temporarily unable to connect to the service.
+We are temporarily unable to connect to the service.
 <!--/issueDescription-->

 Please use the link below to view the latest information about the health event and learn about recommended steps in Azure Resource Health.